cossssmin/email-remove-unused-css/README.md

 The parser for CSS parts is very sensitive and will throw an error if it encounters even a missing curly brace.

 When either of parsers throws an error, this library throws the same error.
 This might or might not be what you want.
-In latter case pass `{noThrowing = true}` and this library will kindly return a string `the input code has problems, please check it`, keeping that dirty secret between us without _throwing_ (up¹).
+In latter case pass `{noThrowing = true}` and this library will kindly return a string `the input code has problems, please check it`, keeping that dirty secret between us without _throwing_.

 ```js
 var html = '<html<html<html<html xmlns="http://www.w3.org/1999/xhtml">'